 - Sustainability and resiliency.

-The 2017 approval of the 2015 BVCP with changed land use designations for CU Boulder South allowed annexation discussions between the university and the city to occur; the discussions continue today.
+The 2017 approval of the 2015 BVCP with changed land use designations for CU Boulder South allowed annexation discussions between the university and the city to occur.